 When we say greatly, we mean greatly.
 For some women, hot flash symptoms appear five to 10 years before their last period.
 Others don’t experience a single hot flash until after their last period, and some—about 25 percent—go through menopause and don’t have any hot flashes at all, which is totally normal.
 About one in four women are categorized as “super flashers.”
 These women experience hot flashes early in life that continue well beyond their final period—sometimes for 15 years or more.
 These women can continue to have hot flashes into their 60s and beyond.

 Treatments For Hot Flashes: Hormones therapy, medications, and lifestyle adjustments

 Hot flashes occur because of unsteady, declining levels of estrogen and progesterone.

 If you’re suffering from hot flashes—and especially if you qualify as a “super flasher”—you’re almost definitely open to the idea of a remedy or medication that could relieve symptoms.
-When it comes to medications for hot flashes, there’s good news and bad news.

 If you’re interested in connecting with a medical practitioner to discuss further, the North American Menopause Society (NAMS) has a handy search tool to find a practitioner in your area.

 If you’re suffering from frequent hot flashes, your doctor will most likely recommend practical tips first.
 These include dressing in layers, keeping your home nice and cool, and avoiding typical hot flash triggers such as hot beverages, caffeine, vigorous exercise in the heat, and spicy foods.
 It’s also worth keeping a diary of what you’re doing in the moments before you experience hot flashes, as this can help you identify triggers and avoid them.
 According to the National Institutes of Health (NIH), it’s recommended you try lifestyle changes like these for up to three months before you consider medication.